lassehav-oamk/image-upload-example-server/README.md

 ## Installation

--Create new heroku app
+- Create new heroku app
--Add "Cloudinary" addon to your app
+- Add "Cloudinary" addon to your app
--Clone this project example
+- Clone this project example
--Load the npm dependencies with
+- Load the npm dependencies with
-  -'npm install' command
+  - 'npm install' command
--Use Heroku CLI to login to the app with
+- Use Heroku CLI to login to the app with
-  -'heroku login' command
+  - 'heroku login' command
--Follow the deploy instructions in your Heroku app to how to deploy the app.
+- Follow the deploy instructions in your Heroku app to how to deploy the app.
-  -For example: 'heroku git:remote -a image-upload-example-server' and 'git push heroku master'
+  - For example: 'heroku git:remote -a image-upload-example-server' and 'git push heroku master'